Sling TV: Features and availability

 On December 15, 2016, Sling TV began invitation-only beta testing of a cloud DVR that would allow subscribers to record programs from select channels carried on its programming tiers; initially available as part of a phased rollout to select Sling TV subs who access the service on Roku players and enabled television sets, the DVR allows up to 100 hours of recording storage, the ability to record multiple programs simultaneously, and automatically manages storage space to by deleting the oldest "watched" recording when the storage capacity becomes full to make room for additional recordings.
 The cloud DVR expanded to Amazon Fire TV subscribers through a "First Look" early access program, which allows users to purchase up to 50 hours of content storage with unlimited length of time to keep the programs.
 The DVR service was eventually expanded to other devices.
 In December 2019, 10 hours of recording time was provided to all customers with the option to upgrade to 50 hours.
 Due to contractual limitations, users are unable to record content from a small number of channels, such as SEC Network+, Local Now and ACC Network Extra.
 In January 2021, Sling TV upgraded all customers to 50 hours recording time, while the paid add-on was upped to 200 hours with unlimited length of time to keep.
 This was added in conjunction to a price increase for new subscribers.

 In September 2020, Sling TV announced Sling Watch Party, a co-viewing feature that allows people from different locations to watch live TV together simultaneously.
 A unique function of Sling TV's implementation is the ability for text and video chat alongside live TV, which is an industry first.
 During the beta period, guests can join the Watch Party through free Sling TV accounts, however, the free access only lasted until September 30, 2020.

 In addition to their selection of programming for paid subscribers, Sling TV offers a selection for free.
 Originally started as "Sling Free", viewers can watch ad-supported programming without signing up for an account on supported devices.
-In February 2023, the free portion of the service was renamed "Sling Freestream.
+In February 2023, the free portion of the service was renamed "Sling Freestream".
+At the time of the announcement, the plan was to offer users over 210 channels and more than 41,000 on demand titles, with additional content to be added throughout the year and an eventual goal of offering more than 400 channels.
+It would be available on LG, Samsung, and Vizio smart TVs.